znly/protein/README.md

 ## Monitoring

-*Protein* does not offer any kind of monitoring hooks yet.
+*Protein* does not offer any kind of monitoring hooks, yet.

 ## Contributing